mhaugrud/msumcspy/_sources/Dictionaries/TuplesasReturnValues.rst

 .. admonition:: Extend the program ...

-   In line 13, use the index operator on the variable t to print the elements 0 and 1 of the tuple.
+   In line 13, use the index operator on the variable ``t`` to print elements 0 and 1 of the tuple.